Hypomelanosis of Ito

 Chest that caves out (pectus carinatum)

-Cases of autosomal dominant, autosomal recessive, and X-linked inheritance has also been reported in the literature.
+In less than 3% of the patients there is a family history of hypomelanosis of Ito–type skin lesions.
+Fmilial cases appear to be transmitted as an autosomal dominant trait.
+About 10% of the patients report a family history of seizures or epilepsy.
+Cases of autosomal recessive, and X-linked inheritance has also been reported in the literature.
 Click on the links to read more about these different modes of inheritance by visiting the the MedlinePlus information pages on these topics.
 The risks for future offspring to inherit hypomelanosis of Ito would depend on the type of inheritance in the family (i.e., sporadic, autosomal dominant, autosomal recessive…) To learn more about your specific recurrence risks we recommend that you speak with a genetics professional.

 Genetics clinics are a source of information for individuals and families regarding genetic conditions, treatment, inheritance, and genetic risks to other family members.
 More information about genetic consultations is available from Genetics Home Reference.
 To find a genetics clinic, we recommend that you contact your primary healthcare provider for a referral.